 In From Flapping to Function, Barbara Smith, M.S., OTR/L, explains each of the ways hand skills can be affected in a child with Autism and gives easy to use activities and strategies to encourage those skills.

-One area that I had not really thought about with fine motor skills were how important executive function skills are.
-Executive functioning is higher level brain functions such as avoiding distractions, problem solving, making choices, focus, managing time, and impulse control.
+One area that I had not really thought about with fine motor skills was how important executive function skills are.
+Executive functioning is higher level brain functions such as avoiding distractions, problem-solving, making choices, focus, managing time, and impulse control.

 Some other things included in this book are: